fugue/fregot/README.md

     absolute path instead; e.g., `/Users/alice/input.json`

- -  If you change the input document, make sure to update it by issuing the `:input [PATH]` command again.
+ -  If you change the input document, make sure to update it by issuing the [:reload](#reload) command.
+(Or, if you've enabled [--watch](#watch) mode, the REPL will reload the changes automatically!)

+You can also set the input when you start the REPL with the `--input PATH` flag:

+    fregot repl examples/ami_id/ami_id.rego --input input.json

 ### :open

 **Shortcut** `:o`

-By default, you start in the `repl` package when you run `fregot repl`.  `:open` opens a different package.
+By default, you start in the `repl` package when you run `fregot repl`.  `:open` creates and opens a different package.
 For example, you can switch to `fregot.examples.ami_id` like so:

     repl% :open fregot.examples.ami_id
+    Created new package fregot.examples.ami_id

-The command produces no output, but the REPL prompt changes to the name of the package you just loaded:
+The REPL prompt changes to the name of the package you just loaded:

     fregot.examples.ami_id%